 Lawrence Stone Biography

-Lawrence Stone (1919-91) joined the Princeton History Department in 1963, where he served as its chair during 1967-70, and from 1968 until his retirement in 1990 he was the founding director of the Shelby Cullom Davis Center for Historical Studies.
+Lawrence Stone (1919-91) joined the Princeton History Department in 1963, where he served as the chair during 1967-70, and from 1968 until his retirement in 1990 he was the founding director of the Shelby Cullom Davis Center for Historical Studies.

 Born in Epsom, UK, he was educated at Charterhouse, Sorbonne, and Oxford.
 He taught at Oxford from 1947 until he moved to Princeton, where he flourished and became one of the world’s leading historians.
 He was that rare historian whose deeply researched studies were appreciated by scholars and the general public alike.

-Publications that Reshaped Social History
+Publications That Reshaped Social History

 - The Crisis of the Aristocracy, 1558-1641 (1965)